Mikael/ToyBattlesHQ/doc/database_tour.md

 ### `Users` Table
 This table contains all information regarding a specific player: accountID, usernames, nicknames, passwords, level, kills, experience, to name a few.
 - For security reasons, the password is not in plain text.
-Instead, you must use SHA256.
+Instead, you must use **bcrypt** (12 rounds).
 - The 2FA for graded accounts (grade > 1) (or even normal ones if you wish) must be setup in this table.
-The column name is `Secret` and it must be a base32 hash (for example: `MRSG4NJVNZSDKZDS`).
+The column name is `Secret` and it must be a base32 **encrypted** hash.
 The 2FA is time-based, any application like Google Authenticator will work.
+To see how encryption works, i.e. AES GCM, see the code in `Common/Utils.h`.
+- This table also contains an encrypted email.
+Once again, check `Common/Utils.h` to see how it works and the correct format to use.
+-
 #### Examples
-- To change the login and password for the "test" account, use `UPDATE Users SET Username="NEW_LOGIN", Password="NEW_SHA256_PASSWORD" WHERE Username="test"`.
+- To change the login and password for the "test" account, use `UPDATE Users SET Username="NEW_LOGIN", Password="NEW_BCRYPT12ROUNDS_PASSWORD" WHERE Username="test"`.
-- You can convert your plain-text password to SHA256 by using any online tools.
+- You can convert your plain-text password to bcrypt (12 rounds) by using any online tool.
 - To give yourself ingame currency: `UPDATE Users SET MicroPoints=50000, RockTotens=50000, Coupons=250 WHERE Username="test"`
-- To create a new account: `INSERT INTO users (Username, Password, Nickname) VALUES ('test1', SHA2('test1', 256), 'test1');`

 #### Graded accounts require mandatory 2FA.
 To enable it:
-1) Generate a BASE32 hash (for example here: https://tools.chilkat.io/random?utm_source=chatgpt.com) (Use "10 bytes", select encoding "Base32".
-Output example: `OUNYPQNKWG5FMKYK`
-2) Create a new Google Authenticator (or any other app you may use on your mobile device) time-based token using the generated base32 string (in our example, `OUNYPQNKWG5FMKYK`).
-3) Set the Secret key in the database: `UPDATE Users SET Secret="YOUR_BASE32_STRING_HERE"`.
-In our example, this would be `UPDATE Users SET Secret="OUNYPQNKWG5FMKYK"`.
-4) 2FA is now setup.
-When you login, the first password must be your normal password.
-The client will then prompt you to insert your 2FA token (that you can see in your mobile application like Google Authenticator) on the next login.
-If either the password or token is wrong, you will have to start again by inserting your password.
+Log in the game via a graded account.
+Generate a new account through it with `/addplayer NewUsername NewNickname Email`.
+You will receive a random password and 2FA code (to setup 2FA).
+Then, you can simply update the new user's grade via the database.

 **Note** The following is what each user grade is.
 - Grade 1: Normal users - 2fa not mandatory. (lowest grade)